netresearch/dhl-module-rates-express/doc/src/SetupDoc/configure.rst

     buyer is responsible for paying the duty and taxes.

-* *Customize Checkout Rates*: Enable this if you want to modify the rates shown in the checkout, e.g. by adding handling fees or provide discounts.
+* *Customize Checkout Rates*: Enable this if you want to modify the rates shown in the checkout, e.g. by adding handling fees or providing discounts.

   Options for `International Rates Calculation`_ and `Domestic Rates Calculation`_ will be displayed below if this is enabled.

 .. raw:: pdf